Implementation Guide for the World of Warcraft flavor of SRP6

 This section describes how to implement the algorithm on a function-by-function basis.
 A completely functional program will only be possible once everything except for the Reconnect proof has been implemented.
 Test against the provided text files for every function to ensure that no mistakes occur.

 The wow_srp Rust crate implements the full algorithm, with examples for both client and server located in the examples/ directory.
+WowSrp has a C# version.
 Ember has a C++ version.
 Shadowburn has an Elixir version. wow_srp6 is a Python version.

 The various Mangos forks and derivatives also have SRP6 implementations but these are of very low quality and some will produce incorrect results in as often as 1/1000 cases.